Hozwe/Nelly/README.md

 ## About

 Nelly is an open source, fully customizable Discord bot that is constantly growing.
-Also, you can join the official [Hozww's Community Server](https://discord.gg/qrJU8amZFz) for all questions, suggestions, and assistance!
+You can join the official [Hozww's Community Server](https://discord.gg/qrJU8amZFz) for all questions, suggestions, and assistance!

 ## Features